 Continue to give infant cereal until your baby is aged 12 months old.
 Small amounts of other types of food like fruit can be mixed in with the cereal.For finger foods, give your baby dry cereal, crackers, or cooked macaroni.Do not add sugar or syrups to your baby's food.

 You can give your baby tender or finely chopped meat, but red meat should be limited.
 Other options include cooked egg, cheese, yogurt, or mashed beans.

 Avoid giving your baby: Fried meats, gravies, and saucesProcessed meats such as hot dogs, luncheon meats, bacon, and sausage

 Choose plain fruits and vegetables.
 You do not have to add any seasonings or sugar to your baby's food.
-When serving veggies, cook them until they are soft and offer bite-sized pieces.
-Cut the fruit, as well, and take out the seeds and pits.
+When serving vegetables, cook them until they are soft and offer bite-sized pieces.
+Cut the fruit as well, and take out the seeds and pits.

 Serve liquids in a cup rather than a bottle.
 Your baby should still be drinking breast milk or iron fortified formula.
 Water is a healthy drink for your baby at this age.
 Do not give your baby cola, fruit punch, or other sugary drinks.
 Also avoid from giving your baby coffee and tea.
 Limit 100% fruit juice to less than 4 ounces daily.

 Choking is a major cause of fatal injury in infants.
 It can occur anytime, anywhere.